Ballachulish Camanachd Club: History

 Founded in 1893, and built on the strength of the men who worked the Ballachulish Slate quarry, the club won the Scottish Cup in 1899, 1901, 1911 and 1912.
-The outbreak of war was to put an end to this run of success and the club has never quite achieved these heights again.
-The club regained some modicum of strength by winning the Mactavish Cup in 1938, the only South team to ever do so, before war intervened again.
-The last Camanachd Cup Final appearance to date was in 1948 when they lost to Newtonmore.
+The outbreak of war halted this run of success, and the club has never quite achieved these heights again.
+The club regained some modicum of strength by winning the MacTavish Cup in 1938, the only South team to ever do so, before war intervened again.
+Their last Camanachd Cup Final appearance to date was in 1948, when they lost to Newtonmore.
 Although the Ballachulish quarry is now closed, Balla's red strips continue to represent the trade union socialism in the quarry.

-The club has never recovered the Camanachd Cup, but has several Celtic, Sutherland and Dunn Cups to its name and enjoyed a great spell in the 1960s.
-The club's second team restarted in 2007 and competed in the Bullough Cup and the Sutherland Cup, did not enter competition in 2008 but be competed in 2009 in South Division Two.
-The second team was removed from all competition in March 2010..
+Although the club has never recovered the Camanachd Cup, it has several Celtic, Sutherland and Dunn Cups to its name and enjoyed a great spell in the 1960s.
+The club's second team restarted in 2007 and competed in the Bullough Cup and the Sutherland Cup.
+They did not enter competition in 2008, but competed again in 2009 in South Division Two.
+The second team was removed from all competition in March 2010.
 It re-entered in 2011.

 The return of Dugald Rankin from Skye Camanachd saw an upsurge in the team's fortunes.
-However, Ballachulish has also exported David Campbell to Newtonmore and John MacDonald to Fort William, and is often losing players to other clubs.
+However, Ballachulish has also exported David Campbell to Newtonmore and John MacDonald to Fort William, and often loses players to other clubs.
 This has seriously affected the club's ability to return to the top level of the sport.

 With an imbalance in the number of clubs in the South and North Divisions One, Ballachulish were approached to enter North Division One in season 2012.
 However, only a month after rejecting this move, the club sensationally announced that the club would be scrapping its reserve team and also taking their first team down to South Division Two despite both sides finishing in respectable mid-table positions in 2011.

-The move to the South Division Two initially saw Balla maintain midtable, but the return of several ex-players who had been playing for other teams, such as David Campbell, a Premier League winner with Newtonmore and John MacDonald, a multiple Camanachd Cup winner with Fort William and Scotland internationalist saw Balla win the Sutherland Cup in 2013 and gain a league playoff against Kyles Athletic.
+The move to the South Division Two initially saw Balla maintain a midtable position, but the return of several former players who had been playing for other teams, such as David Campbell, a Premier League winner with Newtonmore and John MacDonald, a multiple Camanachd Cup winner with Fort William and Scotland international, saw Balla win the Sutherland Cup in 2013 and gain a league playoff against Kyles Athletic.
 Although the league playoff was lost, Balla were still promoted.
 They then won the South Division One, but were defeated in the National League Playoff in 2014 by Skye.
 However, league reconstruction saw both teams promoted into National Division One for 2015.